UCF/podman-django-template/README.md

 ## Troubleshooting

-If the podman compose up command hangs after the database container is spun up for more than 10 seconds, cancel it [press Ctrl+C].
+If the `podman compose up` command hangs for more than 10 seconds after the database container is spun up, cancel it [press Ctrl+C].
 Redo the command.

 If the `podman compose up` command does not work, check that you are in the directory with the podman-compose.yml file